 Vitamin C for immune function and to combat oxidative stress

 This is one of the safest, most effective dietary supplements you can take.
 Vitamin C is needed for collagen and connective tissue formation.
-It’s used to manufacture glutathione, the most powerful antioxidant in the body.
-Vitamin C can enhance immune function and help fight free radical damage.
+It enhances the body’s level of glutathione, the most powerful antioxidant in the body.
+Vitamin C is important for immune function and fighting free radical damage.